 “We are all aware of this latent sadness around us but what do you we about it?
 ODAC gives us all the opportunity to truly embody the Christmas spirit and really make a difference to lonely people.
 All they want for Christmas is a friendly face and a chat…. it’ll be the best present you give to anyone.
 Please join us for an incredible day that reminds us what Christmas is really all about.”

-Last year people from care homes across the Midlands, were able to enjoy music, dancing and bingo (see pictures).
+Last year people from care homes across the Midlands, were able to enjoy music, dancing and Blackout Bingo (see pictures).

 Marketing director of conventions and exhibitions for the NEC Group, Kelly Haslehurst added: “One Day at Christmas is a wonderful experience for our local, elderly residents – a real festive treat!
 We thoroughly enjoy hosting the event at the NEC; it is a way for us to say thank you to previous employees and provides an opportunity for us to give something back to the community.
 We look forward to working with Exhibition News on making the 2019 event the best one yet.”